275RR-Public/LivingStream-python/README.md

 ### Steps

 1. **Prepare**:
+   - Note: The first time you launch LivingStream Config, allow the network connection in the Windows Firewall notification.
-   - Launch `UnityConfig.exe` to project the green circle (origin) and 1-meter grid onto the physical space.
+   - Launch `LivingStream Config.exe` to project the green circle (origin) and 1-meter grid onto the physical space.
+   - Click "Lower Tide" in `LivingStream Config.exe` to disable the demo and make the following calibration steps easier.
    - Launch the Object Tracking app with `RUN.bat` or manually, select **"Test Mode"**, and verify that the camera can see the entire projection.
    - Let both apps run but switch to the Unity app if needed to display the circles and grid projection onto the floor.